While we typically associate mesh jackets with warmer climates, hybrid mesh jackets can be a great option in the hottest summer months.

-Though it’s primarily geared towards summer riding, hardier folk wear these jackets well into autumn on account of its versatility.
+Though it’s primarily geared towards summer riding, hardier folk wear these jackets well into autumn because of its versatility.

 Rev’it Eclipse Jacket – Style Pick

-With an understated cut and Knox Lite armour in the shoulders and elbows, this jacket is an excellent choice for summer riding when you might spend some time off the bike too.
-Impact zones use 600D polyester fabric and mesh ventilation panels are on the chest, back, and sleeves.
+With an understated cut and Knox Lite armour in the shoulders and elbows, this jacket is an excellent choice for summer riding when you might also spend some time off the bike.
+Impact zones use 600D polyester fabric, and mesh ventilation panels are on the chest, back, and sleeves.

-The Eclipse is highly adjustable – straps at the hips and tabs at the cuff and upper arm help you dial in a perfect fit.
-It has a couple of easy-to-reach slit pockets on the outside and a number of internal storage pockets.
+The Eclipse is highly adjustable – straps at the hips and tabs at the cuff and upper arm help dial in a perfect fit.
+It has a couple of easy-to-reach slit pockets on the outside and several internal storage pockets.

-This jacket doesn’t offer a lot of versatility outside of summer riding but is a quality piece of equipment for the price.
+This jacket doesn’t offer a lot of versatility outside of summer riding, but it is a quality piece of equipment for the price.

 Alpinestars T-SPS Air – Durable Equipment

-Designed for comfort in warmer conditions, this jacket also boasts quality armour and rugged construction.
+This jacket is designed for comfort in warmer conditions and boasts quality armour and rugged construction.

-Tough 600D, polyurethane-coated polyester makes up the bulk of the jacket and ventilation is supplied by the large mesh panels used on the front, back, and underarms.
+Rugged 600D polyurethane-coated polyester makes up the bulk of the jacket, and ventilation is supplied by the large mesh panels used on the front, back, and underarms.

 What we like: Durable, comfortable jacket with good protection